-Bike Bell Program: One of the main concerns of SDMBA, is sharing the trails safely with everyone.
-Having a signal for trail users to know that a mountain biker is coming goes a long way to happy sharing of trails.
+Bike Bell Program: SDMBA focuses on education efforts that will allow us all to share our trails and have an enjoyable and safe time while doing it!
+Having a signal for trail users to know that a mountain biker is coming goes a long way make courtesy common on our trails.
 While this first started as a way for hikers to let bears know of their presence, bear bells attached to mountain bikes make it very easy for hikers, equestrians, and other bikers to not be surprised by an oncoming mountain biker.
 While bells help, the best way to let other trails users know of your presence is to speak to them.
-Slow down, say hi and continue safely.
+Slow down, say HI and continue safely.
 This helps everyone have an enjoyable time in nature, helps prevent misunderstandings, and improves safety.

 Education and Youth Support: Looking toward the future, SDMBA involves youth through a variety of recreation opportunities intended to further young rider’s safety, fun, education, and responsible use of sustainable trails and habitats in their home county.
 SDMBA helps to preserve, maintain, and expand access to trails though our youth education program providing multiple avenues and opportunities to appreciate and understand how to interact with a wide variety of natural environments while engaging in recreational opportunities.
 Volunteer time equivalencies, transportation, bike purchases for maintaining safe bike stable, insurance, waivers, legal consultations, portable skills courses, safety materials, helmets, bike transport, trained /certified instructors, event advertising and PR costs, SWAG and other distributed materials, materials reimbursement all contribute to program operations.